aditya0035/csharpexamples/Chapter15/StreamAndIOSample/readme.md

   > * Flush Method: Forces internally buffered data to be written immediately. e.g. stream.Flush(); stream.Close();
   > * Closing Or Dispose automatically call Flush.

+**Timeouts**
+* CanTimeout=true => stream support read and write timeout e.g. Network Stream
+* ReadTimeout & WriteTimeout represent timeout in ms, 0 => no timeout
+* ReadAsync/WriteAsync do not support timeouts but can be achieved using cancellation token

+**Thread Safety**
+* Stream are not thread safe
+* Workaround is via static Synchronized method, take stream as input and return tread safe wrapper.Wrapper obtain exclusive lock around read, write & seek make sure only single thread can perform operation at a time.

+**Backing Store Stream**